MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 # Deploy OpenPredict API

 The OpenPredict API store its data using a  RDF triplestore.
-We use [Ontotext GraphDB](https://github.com/Ontotext-AD/graphdb-docker) at IDS, but you are free to use any other triplestore
+We use [Ontotext GraphDB](https://github.com/Ontotext-AD/graphdb-docker) at IDS, but you are free to use any other triplestore.

 ### Define environment variables